REO Speedwagon was booked to play SeaWorld Orlando on February 16

 “We expect that other artists will be targeted in this campaign,” SeaWorld spokesman Nick Gollattscheck told CNN in consecutive statements Wednesday and Thursday, starting with Cheap Trick’s cancellation.

-The park’s six-week concert schedule has disappeared from SeaWorld’s website.
+The park’s six-week concert schedule – which also previously listed Martina McBride, 38 Special, Justin Moore and Scotty McCreery – has disappeared from SeaWorld’s website.
 It now simply promises “incredible concerts with top artists in classic rock and country music.”

 SeaWorld is working to book replacement acts, Gollattscheck said.
 “We’ll announce the full lineup of bands when all artists have been confirmed.
 We’ll repost the schedule on our site then.”